wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/6-exercise.md

 1. Sign in to [Power Apps](https://make.powerapps.com/?azure-portal=true).
 1. Select a target environment by using the environment selector in the upper-right corner.
 1. On the left menu, select **Apps**.
-1. Click **Portal Management** app.
+1. Select **Portal Management** app.
 The **Portal Management** app will open in a new tab.
-Do not close the Power Apps maker environment window.
+Don't close the Power Apps maker environment window.
    ![Screenshot of the steps to open Portal Management app.](../media/open-portal-management-app.png)
-1. In the app select **Contacts** in the **Security** section and then select **New**.
+1. In the app, select **Contacts** in the **Security** section and then select **New**.
 1. Create a new row for Nancy Davolio.
 Fill in the first name, last name, and email address information (*use an email address where you can receive the email*).
 1. Select **Save**.
    ![Screenshot of the steps to create test contact.](../media/create-contact.png)
-1. Do not close this window.
+1. Don't close this window.

 ### Create invitation flow

 Power Apps portals are provisioned with a classic workflow to send the invitation email.
-We will use modern approach instead and create a new Power Automate flow to accomplish the same task.
+We'll use modern approach instead and create a new Power Automate flow to accomplish the same task.

 1. Switch to Power Apps maker environment tab.